 You can buy Twenty20 Skincare from their website and other retail stores across Canada.
 You can check out where to buy them here.

 I’m a writer, photographer, and the (occasional) model.
-I’m a shopaholic and an avid makeup addict.
+I’m a sass queen, fashion enthusiast, and makeup addict.
+When I'm not busy writing about all things fashion and beauty, I'm busy trying new trends and products My goal in life is to discover the best tips and tricks and share them with the world.
 My past time hobbies include: Binge-watching TV shows on Netflix, spending money I don’t have, and contemplating whether or not to UberEats Mcdonalds.